 Actions are categorized into broad areas such as travel, jump, turn, transfer of weight, twist, bend, stretch, fall, gesture and pause.
-In grade three, students will continue to:
+In grade four, students will continue to identify and explore combinations of actions; for example, turning and jumping or twisting and travelling.
+In addition, grade four students will: